Université de Montréal

 Vestiges | David BABIN | 2024

-David Babin is a Master’s student in Composition and Sound Creation at the Université de Montréal.
+David Babin is a Master’s student in music, specialising in Composition and Sound Creation, at the Université de Montréal.
 His current research focuses on the fragmentation of natural environments and phenomena related to erosion.
 He uses photogrammetry and field recording as raw material, which he recomposes into synthetic landscapes.
 The fragments of the places he collects bear witness to a world in metamorphosis and question our relationship with nature in the digital age.
-His work VESTIGES examines new techniques of archiving and capturing, highlighting their imperfections, their errors, and the poetry of the artifacts they generate.
+His work Vestiges examines new techniques of archiving and capturing, highlighting their imperfections, their errors, and the poetry of the artifacts they generate.
 The artist is fascinated by the erroneous reconstructions created by memory—by what remains of memories and dreams as they begin to fade.